mrbusche/backseatfan.com/_posts/2010-04-08-jimmy-kimmel-mocks-tiger-woods-commercial.md

   </p>

   <p>
-    For some reason I think his mom's &#8220;commercial&#8221; would do better than his dad's commercial.
+    For some reason I think his mom's "commercial" would do better than his dad's commercial.
 You would want to buy some nice running shoes in order to run away from that newspaper.
   </p>

   <p>